 If you don't see italicised

 foo above, then you need to add a custom terminfo.
-Fortunately, one has been already provided for us.
-So you can do:
+Fortunately, there is one that we can use.
+To download it:

 $ curl -L https://gist.githubusercontent.com/sos4nt/3187620/raw/bca247b4f86da6be4f60a69b9b380a11de804d1e/xterm-256color-italic.terminfo -o xterm-256color-italic.terminfo

 xterm-256color-italic|xterm with 256 colors and italic, sitm=\E[3m, ritm=\E[23m, use=xterm-256color,<Paste>